-Step 3: Light an incense stick using a match or lighter.
+Step 3 Light an incense stick using a match or lighter.
+Be sure to blow out the flame so that the incense stick is smouldering.
 Extinguish the lighter, or put out the match and place it into a dish of water.